NCI-ITEB/tumor_epidemiology_approaches/sessions/session_4/practical.md

 **Tip:** You can add sample names across the bottom of the plot, using the argument <span style="color: blue">showTumorSampleBarcodes = TRUE</span>.
 You can also include genes that are in the selected pathway but were not mutated (if applicable), using the argument <span style="color: blue">fullPathway = TRUE</span>.

-For additional practice, we can save this plot to our current working directory.
+**45\.** We can save this plot to our current working directory.
 In the Plots window, you can select Export, and then Save as Image or Save as PDF:

 Save as Image: